openfaas/faas/sample-functions/README.md

 | WebhookStash           | Golang function provides way to capture webhooks - JSON/text/binary are all OK |
 | WordCountFunction      | BusyBox `wc` is exposed as a function / service through FaaS |

-Also see the [community page](https://github.com/alexellis/faas/blob/master/community.md) for functions created by FaaS users and contributors.